Stackclash/5e-vault/4. World Almanac/NPCs/Brom Martikov.md

   - Danika Dorakova|mother
   - Bray Martikov|brother
 tags:
-aliases:
+aliases: []
-pronounced:
+pronounced: BROM MAR-ti-kov
 race:
 gender: male
 age: 13
 alignment: Lawful Good
 occupation:
   - Bar Assistant
 groups:
+  - Keepers of the Feather
-religions:
+religions: []
-personality:
+personality: Curious, playful, slightly mischievous
-ideal:
-bond:
-flaw:
-goals:
-likes:
-dislikes:
+ideal: Adventure and discovery are the spices of life.
+bond: His family, especially his brother Bray, and the adventures they dream of
+flaw: His curiosity and mischievousness sometimes get him into trouble
+goals: To explore the world beyond Vallaki, to make a name for himself
+likes: Pranks, stories of faraway places, animals
+dislikes: Restrictions, Strahd’s minions, when others treat him like a child
 ---

 > [!infobox]